-The minimal information of each flood damage claim includes the damage date, the location of the damage (address or coordinates) as well as the associated direct tangible loss to the respective building.
-As the claim data stem from 15 different data sources (14 PICB and data from a CIC), the provided raw data are heterogeneous and need to be harmonized first, as indicated in Fig. 2 (c.f.
-Bernet et al., 2016, for details).
+The minimal information of each flood damage claim includes the damage date, the location of the damage (address or coordinates) and the associated direct tangible loss to the respective building.
+As the claim data stem from 15 different data sources (14 PICBs and data from a CIC), the provided raw data are heterogeneous and need to be harmonized first, as indicated in Fig. 2 (see Bernet et al., 2016, for details).
 During this procedure, the data were quality checked.
-Obvious errors

-- 5 such as address misspellings or flipped coordinate pairs were corrected.
-Furthermore, we removed duplicated entries, as well as records with incomplete (e.g. missing address) or invalid data (e.g. invalid damage date).
-In terms of loss, we assessed total loss values, i.e. the sum of the registered pay offs and applicable deductibles.
+Obvious errors such as address misspellings or flipped coordinate pairs were corrected.
+Furthermore, we removed duplicated entries and records with incomplete (e.g., missing address) or invalid data (e.g., invalid damage date).
+In terms of loss, we assessed total loss values, i.e., the sum of the registered pay offs and applicable deductibles.
 Since the insurance coverage is not limited to an upper bound, the maximal total loss for each building equals its sum insured.
-Applicable deductibles vary between the different PICBs, whereas no deductibles at all, a fixed participation of a few hundred Swiss frances or a variable participation of 10 % - 10 within a fixed range with a maximum value of CHF 4000 are applied.
+Applicable deductibles vary between the different PICBs, whereas no deductibles at all, a fixed participation of a few hundred Swiss francs or a variable participation of 10 % within a fixed range with a maximum value of CHF 4000 are applied.
 Finally, the total loss values were corrected for inflation as of 2013 by applying the respective construction output price index considered by each PICB, in case the source data had not been indexed already.

 During the next step, each damage claim is geocoded (Fig. 2).
-The coordinates of each damaged building could be obtained by matching the corresponding address with a geocoded register of all Swiss postal addresses (c.f.
-Table 2).
-Notably, only the
+The coordinates of each damaged building could be obtained by matching the corresponding address with a geocoded register of all Swiss postal addresses (see Table 2).
+Notably, only the claims with an unique match were analyzed later.
+As the data quality of the addresses varies among the